 Dr. Lowrance stays active in the community.
 She is a volunteer and serves on the Board of Directors of the Companion Animal Association of Arizona in which she provides pet therapy to assisted living facilities with her dog Daisy.
 She is a member of the Arizona Veterinary Medical Association and the American Veterinary Medical Association Dr. Lowrance routinely supports The Phoenix Zoo, The Boy Scouts of America, The American Girl Scouts and The University of Arizona School of Agriculture.

 Dr. Lowrance grew up in Tucson, AZ and earned her bachelors degree in wildlife management from the University of Arizona in 2000.
 She graduated from Ross University School of Veterinary Medicine with highest honors in 2006.
 Her clinical year of veterinary medicine was completed at Texas A&M School of Veterinary Medicine.
 She also completed an externship in veterinary dentistry at the University of Illinois.
-When she is not making house calls she enjoys spending time with her husband Jason, son Matthew and her Border Collie “Daisy” , Golden Retriever 'Jax', goldfish 'BB-8' and many other aquarium fish.
+When she is not making house calls she enjoys spending time with her family and her Border Collie “Daisy” , Golden Retriever 'Jax', goldfish 'BB-8' and many other aquarium fish.

 Jason Miller helped found Small Animal Housecalls in 2006 with his wife, Dr. Melanie Lowrance.
 He graduated with his Bachelor of Science degree in Economics from the University of Arizona in 2000.
 He worked as a sheriffs deputy for Pima County for 7 years until he helped found Small Animal Housecalls.
 He has a passion for helping animals and uses his business skills to help keep house calls affordable and running smoothly.